SkygearIO/features/features/430-passwordless/design.md

              `{kind: azureadv2, tenant: my-app}`, etc.) and external subject ID (e.g. `D71441BA-3628-412C-A1B3-95DFFFFB0120`).
     - WebAuthn: consists of user key ID, for resident key (TBD).
+    - Anonymous: consists of key ID and public key.
 - There are types of Authenticator:
     - Password: can be primary authenticator.
     - OAuth: can be primary authenticator.
         - Created implicitly for each OAuth identity.
         - Applicable to OAuth identity only.
     - WebAuthn: can be primary/secondary authenticator.
-    - Time-based OTP: can be primary/secondary authenticator.
+    - Anonymous: can be primary authenticator.
-    - Out-of-band OTP: can be primary/secondary authenticator.
+    - One-time password: can be primary/secondary authenticator.
-        - If primary authenticator: expect `email` or `phone` claim of, identity matches.
+        - For out-of-band OTP: must match `email` or `phone` claim of identity if used as primary authenticator.
     - Device token: can be secondary authenticator
         - Used as MFA bearer token.
         - Generated after secondary authentication, if user requested,